PhiTheta/ADLAS_Ada_System/README.md

-##Project name:
+## Project name: ##
-#ADLAS_Ada_System
+# ADLAS_Ada_System #

-##Description:
+## Description: ##

-###Project based in Ada that performs system diagnostic checks on Imaginative Missile launch system, this project is bringing together various elements of software engineering to help learn Ada and Testing (PERSONAL USE ONLY)
+Project based in Ada that performs system diagnostic checks on Imaginative Missile launch system, this project is bringing together various elements of software engineering to help learn Ada and Testing (PERSONAL USE ONLY)

-##Project Structure:
+## Project Structure: ##

-###Design: Contains various images and information helped to design the system's procedures and tests
+### Design: Contains various images and information helped to design the system's procedures and tests ###

-###Manuals: Contains guides for installations and code of conduct and software code conduct
+### Manuals: Contains guides for installations and code of conduct and software code conduct ###

-###Mapping: This section contains details of which signal for tests is mapped to which procedure requirement wise and mapping of procedures to code names
+### Mapping: This section contains details of which signal for tests is mapped to which procedure requirement wise and mapping of procedures to code names ###

-###Software Requirements: Explains the details of the system and also the requirements from a low level standpoint.
+### Software Requirements: Explains the details of the system and also the requirements from a low level standpoint ###

-###System Project: Inside this folder is the build for the system
+### System Project: Inside this folder is the build for the system ###

-###Unit Tests: This is the testing area designed in Ada again for each of the procedures designed
+### Unit Tests: This is the testing area designed in Ada again for each of the procedures designed ###

-##Installation:
+## Installation: ##

 Installation of three programs is necessary and Microsoft Word and Excel need to be already installed.